aiidateam/aiida-core/docs/source/howto/workflows.rst

 The first argument (``'result'``) specifies the label of the output, which corresponds to the label provided to the spec in the ``define()`` method.
 The second argument is the result of the work chain, extracted from the ``Int`` node stored in the context under the ``'addition'`` key.

-Hopefully you now have a basic understanding of how to implement workflows in AiiDA.
 For a more complete discussion on workflows and their usage, please read :ref:`the corresponding topics section<topics:workflows:usage>`.

 .. _how-to:workflows:run: